gaffa-tape/GaffaViewCompiler/readme.md

 When you save changes to a file being watched Gaffa View Compiler automagicly runs the view definition code, serialises the resulting object and saves it as [viewName].json.

-The underlying executable gvc.exe can also be run directly and used as a GUI.

-It is build using node-webkit ([https://github.com/rogerwang/node-webkit](https://github.com/rogerwang/node-webkit))

-The binarys for windows are included, and the Mac & Linux ones can be downloaded from the node-webkit repo ([https://github.com/rogerwang/node-webkit#downloads](https://github.com/rogerwang/node-webkit#downloads))

 Installation
 ------------